 3. the host of intelligence does NOT have to use it wide, the definition should allow to observe (measure, assess) one individual and make a conclusion if the host has or doesn’t have Intelligence (e.g. Turing tests).

 4. Intelligence should not depend on a specific field of action; the property/ability/feature called “Intelligence” should be “field-independent”, which makes it “field-universal”, meaning, if it works in one field, it will work any any/every field.
 The ability to create solutions to problems which have never been solved before is exactly of that type.

-From my view, this is not yet a definition, because these conditions are necessary, but not sufficiently sufficient; but it grasps the essence of what a game is.
+From my view, this is not yet the final definition, because these conditions are necessary, but not sufficiently sufficient; but it grasps the essence of what a game is.

 P.S.
-After the letter was sent I came up with this shortest sentence: a game is (1) a pretended life (in that what people call "life" they would not do "it"); or (2) a life pretended to look like a game (in that what people call "life" they want do "it" but do not want to show that they want).
+After the letter was sent I came up with this version of the definition: a game is (1) a pretended life (in that what people call "life" they would not do "it"); or (2) a life pretended to look like a game (in that what people call "life" they want do "it" but do not want to show that they want to do it).

 Well, I was not the first one to venture a similar sentiment: "Life is a theater".

-Interesting fact: one can replace word "art" in the first quote with basically anything ("teaching", "maganing", researching", ...) and it still will stand!
+Interesting fact: one can replace word "art" in the first quote with basically anything ("teaching", "managing", researching", ...) and it still will stand!

 P.P.S.
 After I have developed my own definition of game, and its shortest version (the sentence in blue) I, naturally, looked it up online.
-They all are basically say that a game is a play or a competition, or ..., and there is a list of possible activities, which is technically not a definition.
+All sources are basically say that a game is a play or a competition, or ..., and there is a list of possible activities, which is technically not a definition, but an analogy.